cloudfoundry/community/toc/rfc/rfc-draft-pcap-cf.md

 discarded due to:
 * Significant security risks of providing full root access in the app container.
 * Potential for privilege escalation beyond intended packet capture use
-* Inconsistency with Cloud Foundry's security-first design principles
+* Inconsistency with Cloud Foundry's [security-first design principles][cf-sec]

+Even considering that we could configure sudo in a way that the vcap user is only allowed to perform verify specific tasks (like running tcpdump) this still suffers from potential privilege escalation as explained in the next section.

 #### Option 2: `setcap` on `tcpdump` Binary